andrealommen/PHY309/assignments/hw3.md

     e) How does this frequency compare with that of the fundamental Lyman $$\alpha$$ transition in hydrogen?
 The wavelength of a Lyman $$\alpha$$ photon is 121.6 nm.

-4. Find the charge distribution (i.e., the charge density) that produces the Yukawa potential (a model for the nuclear force), i.e.,
+4. You are going to find the charge distribution (i.e., the charge density) that (mostly) produces the Yukawa potential, i.e.,

  $$ V(r) = \frac{A}{r}e^{-r/a}$$

- Hint: In addition to a continuous charge density, you must place a point charge at the origin.

- Why?
-Be sure to give the value of this point charge, which you should be able to identify from the form of the electric field.
-If not, try Gauss’s law.
+The Yukawa potential was created to model the Nuclear Force, which drops off very quickly with distance.
+That's why that exponential is there.

+a) Make a plot of the Yukawa potential and the Coulomb potential ( A/r) on the same plot.
+Show that the Yukawa potential is really close to the Coulumb potential for distances that are around $a$.
+Show that at long distances the Yukawa potential is very different than the Yukawa potential.
+You might need two plots to show both these things.

+b) Pretend the nuclear force obeys Maxwell's equations, and find the electric field given by this potential.

+c) Use Poisson's equation to find the charge density that would yield this potential..

+d) Show that this charge density does not yield the electric field you found in part b.
+(I'd use the differential form of Gauss's law)

+e) It didn't work because the Yukawa potential is freaky.
+The best way to mimic the Yukawa potential in electrostatics is to add a point charge at the origin.
+Figure out how big a point charge you need at the origin in order to make it work out a little better.
+It won't work out perfectly, but you should be able to show (either by a plot or maybe by Gauss's law) that the effect of the chrage distribution you found in part c is to screen the field created by the point charge.

 (5).
 What is the capacitance of the earth?
 (Most of the surface of the earth is covered by sea water, a fairly good conductor.)